michael-basil/app0/README.md

 ---

+### 5. Configure and Tune Advanced Flows

+To extend your setup beyond basic integration, visit the *Engine Room* in the SPA.

+From there, explore the flow cards for the areas you’re interested in.

+Each flow details the experience, requirements, core implementation details and relevant reference links.

+Apply and tune these directly in your tenant as desired.

+---

 ✅ **Result:** Your SPA is now verified to communicate successfully with Auth0, supporting both database and social login flows.
 You’re ready to proceed with implementing **Actions** and intermediate and advanced identity capabilities.